Manar-Elhabbal7/LeetCode-75/README.md

 ## Note :
  * I will add soon 150 top interview and top 100 loved question so stay tuned :)
- * don't forget to start the repo it will help others to see it
+ * don't forget to star the repo it will help others to see it

 ## Reminder